conda-forge/islpy-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `islpy` can be installed with:
+Once the `conda-forge` channel has been enabled, `islpy, islpy-barvinok` can be installed with:

 ```
-conda install islpy
+conda install islpy islpy-barvinok
 ```

 It is possible to list all of the versions of `islpy` available on your platform with: